shishir-dm/tht/presentation/deployments.md

 - The CI pipeline begins with the dev creating a new branch and pushing some code changes onto it.
 - These changes are then tested in various ways (Unit tests, integration tests, e2e test etc)
-- Once these tests are successful, the CI pipeline ensd with merging the branch into master and the creation of a deployable articfact such as a docker image.
+- Once these tests are successful, the CI pipeline ends with merging the branch into master and the creation of a deployable articfact such as a docker image.
 This [Dockerfile](repo_microservices/service-a/Dockerfile) describes how such an image can be created.
 - This process can be seen in Green in the above diagram

 ### CD Pipeline or how do I deploy my services?